March 7, 2019

 VMware is one of the best virtualization platforms in the world, popular among IT specialists due to its ability to provide high speed operations, reliability, scalability, security and convenience.
 The number of VMware users is growing every day – VMware provides virtualization solutions for both home and enterprise-level users which satisfy all of them.
 VMware type 2 hypervisors can be installed on existing operating systems running on desktops and laptops while the type 1 hypervisor can be installed directly on physical servers (a bare metal hypervisor).
 Type 2 hypervisors such as VMware Player, Workstation or Fusion are usually more affordable for users and IT enthusiasts than the type 1 hypervisor (ESXi Server).
 Not every user has a free physical server or servers in the inventory on which to try an ESXi and VMware vSphere enterprise grade virtualization solution.
 Technically, ESXi can be installed on your physical computer but you may need to integrate a VIB package into the ESXi installation disk image if the ESXi installer cannot detect some devices (VIB packages contain device drivers for ESXi).

-Today’s blog post explains how to deploy VMware home lab for trying vSphere with ESXi hosts and vCenter in your existing environment by using a laptop or desktop computer.
+Today’s blog post explains how to set up a VMware lab at home for trying vSphere with ESXi hosts and vCenter in your existing environment by using a laptop or desktop computer.
 This blog post also instructs you on how to attach shared storage and use vMotion/Storage vMotion for migrating VMs between ESXi hosts and datastores.
-The blog post is written in a walkthrough format to make the installation process of VMware home lab clearer.
+The blog post is written in a walkthrough format so as to clearly explain how to build VMware home lab.

 Hardware Configuration for a VMware Home Lab